MewPurPur/GodSVG/xport/INSTRUCTIONS.md

 - Run the scons command; see below.
 - Wait for the compilation to finish.
 The template will be in the bin directory, but avoid moving it inside the GodSVG project.

-For most platforms, to export, you'd need to find the relevant template in your file system to fill in the Custom Template field.
+For most platforms, to export, you'd need to find the relevant template in your file system to fill in the Custom Template field, then use "Export Project".

-For official web exports, web-build/GodSVG.pck should be replaced with the latest .pck web export.
-If a new engine version is used, the web-build/GodSVG.wasm must be updated too.
+For official web exports, web-build/GodSVG.pck should be replaced with the latest .pck using web export and "Export PCK/ZIP".
+If a new engine version is used, the web-build/GodSVG.wasm file must be updated too.

 ## Commands